jasper-zanjani/notes/sources/README.md

 Chris reflects on how Chrome OS has evolved since he first tried it in 2014.
 It has become much more complicated and powerful since its launch, and grudgingly admits he likes it, in particular how users can login with their own unique Linux environments.
 #### LU 289
 Clear Linux
+### MintCast
+#### MintCast 318.5
+`rxync` is the backend to many file syncing frontends\
+Resilio Sync started as BTSync or BitTorrent Sync, and it has a checkered past because the developers tried to convert it to a paid commercial product after it had been a popular open-source alternative to `rsync` for years.
 ### New Stack Makers
 [Storage in a DevOps World](#storage-in-a-devops-world)
 #### Storage in a DevOps World